Kazi Salahuddin: Early life

 Salahuddin (standing furthest to the left) with the East Pakistan Youth Football Team in 1968.

 Kazi Salahuddin was born on 23 September 1953 to an elite family in Dacca, East Bengal.
 His father, Kazi Muhammad Shahi, was a businessman, and his mother, Begum Simki Shafi, was a housewife.
 He belongs to the Kazi family of Rajapur in Faridpur District.
 The family was founded by Kazi Abdur Rasool, son of Shah Azimuddin, who had been appointed as Kazi in Mughal Bengal.

 He was enrolled in BAF Shaheen College Dhaka before moving to Dhaka College and eventually got into Dhaka University.
 While Salahuddin was in seventh grade at Shaheen College, he became involved with athletics and was selected for his school football team as the youngest member of the team.
 This attracted the interest of ex-Pakistani international footballer Rashid Chunna.
 In 1966, he played two matches as a goalkeeper for Gamma Sports Association in the Dhaka Third Division League.
 In 1968, Salahuddin started playing cricket for Azad Boys in the Premier Division Cricket League.
 Later that year, at the request of his sports teacher, Salahuddin played as a striker for Dilkusha SC in Dhaka Second Division League.
 Following a troublesome period, Dilkusha won the championship that season and were promoted to the top-tier, the First Division, while Salahuddin became the second division's highest goal scorer with 14 goals.

 In 1968, Salahuddin was called up to the East Pakistan Youth Team for the Pakistan National Youth Championship, and in the following year, Abdul Hashem, impressed by the young striker, signed him for Wari Club in the First Division.
 In his first league game with Wari, he scored a hat-trick against Rahmatganj MFS, and ended the season with a total of 18 league goals.
 By his first season at the top-tier, Salahuddin had made a name for himself as the country's youngest football prospect and, in 1970, he was snatched up by Mohammedan SC, the leading club of East Pakistan.
-Salahuddin spent his debut season as a reserve player, while his team were edged to the league title by East Pakistan IDC, and when the Bangladesh Liberation War commenced in 1971, league football was stopped for over a year.
+Salahuddin spent his debut season as a reserve player, scoring 3 goals in 3 appearances.
+He netted a brace against Wari Club and added a lone strike against Azad SC.
+His team eventually withdrew from the league due to a dispute with the East Pakistan Football Federation (EPSF), and when the Bangladesh Liberation War began in 1971, league football was suspended for more than a year.